Bad Personal Statement Examples and What to Do Instead

 Making General Spelling or Grammar Errors

 Spelling and grammar errors are not a good look.
-They show carelessness and lack of dedication to your medical school application.
-You cannot rely on simple document spellcheck alone.
+They show carelessness and a lack of dedication to your medical school application.
+You cannot rely on a simple document spellcheck alone.
 This is a good start, and you will be able to find typos this way, but bots can miss the context of a sentence, and they won’t catch all comma errors.

 Whether you’re a fan of commas or not, they are important.
 There’s a big difference between saying “Eat grandma” and “Eat, grandma.”
 The comma completely changes the context of the sentence.
 Making comma mistakes in your essay can make it difficult for people to read it the way you intend.